-Unfortunately, in 1987 I had to do the compulsory military service (In Argentina, where I'm from, it was abolished in 1994).
-A pair of days before Christmas, three mates and me were on duty.
-We had to stay four hours sitting in a room as reinforcement in case of emergency (!?).
+Unfortunately, in 1987 I had to recruit; in Argentina, my native country, conscription was not abolished until 1994.
+A couple of days before Christmas, along with three other soldiers, a non-commissioned officer and an officer, we were on duty in the weekend home of the president, Alfonsín at the time.
+We had to stay up all night, sitting in a room as backup in case of an emergency (!?)

-In the calmly of the night the young officer in charge asked us, one by one, the typical 'What will you do if you win the Christmas lottery?'
+In the calm of the night, the young officer who was on duty asked us, one by one, including the non-commissioned officer (a guy with a huge inferiority complex and a very bad temper) the typical question: What would you do if you won the Christmas jackpot?

-With the same confidence the young version of me added one more "life of luxury” to others' wishes I know exactly what I'd answer to the officer if I were able to go back to that instant of my life: “I'll buy a little house in a quiet place, far from all towns, and refrain myself from squandering."
+With the same confidence with which my younger self added another “life of luxury” to the wishes of the others, I know exactly what I'd say to the officer if I could go back to that time in my life: “I'd buy a house in a quiet place, away from the cities, and refrain from splurging.”

 GO BACK HOME